 Before we look at GA inspired approaches, let us mention a selection of the more conventional Operational Research methods of obtaining solutions or approaching the Pareto front (many other techniques also exist).
 These mostly focus on the first stage of ranking the objectives, i.e. trying to reduce the design space to a more easily managed mathematical form (since most such problems are far too complex to enumerate and evaluate all the possible combinations in any reasonable time).

 In standard GAs we take the specifications of a number of parts or attributes (the genotype bits) and combine them to create a function (the phenotype), and it is the fitness of this function that we wish to optimise.
 In these situations we are not bothered about which parts are used or not used, as long as the required function is met.
 Technically the 'phenotype' function is an emergent property of the environmentally situated 'genotype' but most GAs simply relate the two mathematically.
 However generating just a single fitness function in such a linear style, e.g. of the form F = xA + yB + zC (which is then maximised or minimised), can lead us to difficulties.
 If we take for example A = air, B = food and C = warmth, then 5A + 0B + 0C seems to achieve a fitter organism overall than say 1A + 1B + 1C, yet a creature cannot live without all three needs (objectives), so this would be an erroneous solution.
 Thus maximising either a single objective or a simple sum of them (where inter-dependencies exist) can lead to invalid (unstable) solutions.
-The problem is that the apparent overall fitness (5 here) is unsustainable, the population size would decay dynamically P(t+n) goes to 0 (i.e. the creatures would soon starve or freeze to death).
+The problem is that the apparent overall fitness (5 here) is unsustainable, the population size would decay dynamically P(t+n) 0 (i.e. the creatures would soon starve or freeze to death).
 We need instead to converge on stable equilibria (which are often short term ones in open, soft preference, dynamical systems).
 To deal with such problems we can add sets of constraints, based upon our needs and the available resources (e.g. B not less than w, A not greater than v), thus preventing certain of our objectives from escaping sensible bounds (i.e. we discard 'solutions' that arise violating these constraints).

 Usually, in MOP, function fitness is made a sum of the objective fitnesses, but if instead we use the product of those fitnesses then we can avoid this problem, e.g. 5x0x0 = 0 (unfit), 1x1x1 = 1 (some fitness).
 This gives us the idea that interactions between objectives imply competitive (negative-sum) or cooperative (positive-sum) behaviours and that finding the optimum overall fitness in these cases will require cooperation (at least in a weak sense) and not competitive exclusion.
 The notion of a population of cooperative niches (diverse Pareto front solutions) is more naturally modelled by MOEAs.
 In these, instead of selecting and breeding just the best overall solution we wish to maintain a set of solutions based upon the values of all the separate objectives.
 These are only replaced by better solutions if they become dominated in the Pareto sense.
 In this way we avoid the situation where solutions that improve one variable at the expense of another come to dominate the population.
 This approach naturally allows niches to persist and in the end delivers a set of alternative optimised compromises from which the decision maker can make a choice, or alternatively allow a diversity of 'lifestyles' to coexist.
 For example, in a village we should have a balance between the various trades - farmers, carpenters, blacksmiths, shopkeepers, doctors, innkeepers, etc. None of these occupations are 'better' than the others, and they can all only exist within the wider community, within a population-dependent mutual support arrangement, i.e. if we say 'doctor' is more 'profitable' then we should maximise that occupation - but that 'profitability' collapses if there are no patients, only doctors - all the fitnesses are mutually dependent upon the whole, the set of niches is collectively of higher fitness than any isolated occupation (this is the meaning of synergy and is a form of frequency-dependent selection).